Writing-for-me/test/otherthing.md

 [footnote detailing this development or do I include it in the body?]
-Even if anatagonistic contradictions among the people can be handled correctly and resolved without use of the repressive apparatus, the question remains, in what circumstances was it necessary to employ the repressive aparatus, to exercise the 'dictatorship of the proletariat'?
+Even if anatagonistic contradictions among the people can be handled correctly and resolved without use of the repressive apparatus, the question remains, in what circumstances is it necessary to employ the repressive aparatus, to exercise the 'dictatorship of the proletariat'?

 ### Enemies, External and Internal

-Fan's analysis of Mao's 'worldview', as we have already argued, relies on a fundamental ambiguiity, which is not an accident, but rather completely necessary to sustain the theoretically consistency of her comparison between Mao and Trump.
-However, under significant abstraction from concrete details Fan's comparison must rely on certain points of comparison, and it is precisely at these points that the consistency of Fan's writing falters upons symptomatic points of inconsistency that bely the foundational axioms of her thought.
+Fan's analysis of Mao's 'worldview', as we have already argued, relies on a fundamental ambiguity, which is not an accident, but rather completely necessary to sustain the theoretically consistency of her comparison between Mao and Trump.
+Despite significant abstraction from concrete details Fan must rely on certain points of comparison, and it is precisely at these points that her argument falters upons symptomatic points of inconsistency that bely the foundational axioms of her thought.
 A thorough examination of these axioms reveals them to be metaphysical in nature, positing external causes as the basis for change, principal among them the supposedly undivided unity of consciousness.

-A pillar of Fan's argument for the abstract equivalence between Trump and Mao is the articulation of distinction between friend and enemy which Fan identifies in both of their thought.
-This is paired an empiricial observation of Trump's popularity in contemporary China, which implicitly supports Fan's thesis, which is deployed in a complex rhetorical argument: 'in China the appeal of ChuanPu, the Chinese rendering of Trump’s name, is readily apparent.
+One such point of comparison between Trump and Mao is the distinction between friend and enemy which Fan identifies in both of their thought.
+This is paired an empiricial observation of Trump's popularity in contemporary China, which implicitly supports Fan's thesis, and is deployed in a complex rhetorical argument: 'in China the appeal of ChuanPu, the Chinese rendering of Trump’s name, is readily apparent.
 From the start, Trump’s campaign relied on a core constituency of beleaguered blue-collar